oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

 2. Install the Key Vault software.
 This prompts for the endpoint connection password.
 We will call this the "Key Vault endpoint password".

-    This is a one time step, and the installation software (okvclient.jar) is automatically deleted after a successfull installation.
+    This is a one time step, and the installation software (okvclient.jar) is automatically deleted after a successful installation.

     **Note:** you will use the Key Vault endpoint password frequently for SQL and okvutil commands, so keep it handy.